Transformer oil: Polychlorinated biphenyls (PCBs)

 Polychlorinated biphenyls (PCB) are synthetic dielectrics first made over a century ago and found to have desirable properties that led to their widespread use.
 Polychlorinated biphenyls were formerly used as transformer oil, since they have high dielectric strength and are not flammable.
 Unfortunately, they are also toxic, bioaccumulative, not at all biodegradable, and difficult to dispose of safely.
 When burned, they form even more toxic products, such as chlorinated dioxins and chlorinated dibenzofurans.

 Beginning in the 1970s, production and new uses of PCBs were banned in many countries, due to concerns about the accumulation of PCBs and toxicity of their byproducts.
-For instance, in the USA, production of PCBs was banned in 1979 under the Toxic Substances Control Act.
+For instance, in the US, production of PCBs was banned in 1979 under the Toxic Substances Control Act.
 In many countries significant programs are in place to reclaim and safely destroy PCB contaminated equipment.
 One method that can be used to reclaim PCB contaminated transformer oil is the application of a PCB removal system, also called a PCB dechlorination system.

 PCB removal systems use an alkali dispersion to strip the chlorine atoms from the other molecules in a chemical reaction.
 This forms PCB-free transformer oil and a PCB-free sludge.
 The two can then be separated via a centrifuge.
 The sludge can be disposed as regular non-PCB industrial waste.
 The treated transformer oil is fully restored, meeting the required standards, without any detectable PCB content.
 It can, thus, be used as the insulating fluid in transformers again.

 PCBs and mineral oil are miscible in all proportions, and sometimes the same equipment (drums, pumps, hoses, and so on) was used for either type of liquid, so PCB contamination of transformer oil continues to be a concern.
 For instance, under present regulations, concentrations of PCBs exceeding 5 parts per million can cause an oil to be classified as hazardous waste in California.